Jeep Cherokee (KL): Overview

 Jeep previewed the fifth-generation Cherokee in February 2013, shortly after the releasing the Compass, Patriot, and Grand Cherokee.
 The Cherokee debuted at the New York International Auto Show on March 27, 2013.
 The North American market saw the Cherokee nameplate for the first time since the 2001 departure of the Cherokee (XJ).
 Other markets retained the Cherokee name with the introduction of the Liberty in the North American markets.

 The Cherokee is the first Jeep vehicle to use the Fiat Compact Wide platform, which was co-developed by Chrysler and Fiat.
 It features a wheelbase of 106.3 in, 1.1 in longer than the 1993 Jeep Grand Cherokee, 5.1 in longer than its predecessor, the Jeep Cherokee XJ, and 2.7 in shorter than the original Jeep Cherokee (SJ).

 The Jeep Cherokee could be equipped with three different four-wheel-drive systems: Active Drive I, Active Drive II, and Active Drive Lock.
 All of these systems came with Jeep's Selec-Terrain traction control system and rear-axle disconnect feature.
 The rear axle disconnect feature, a first for a compact SUV, disconnects the rear axle when four-wheel-drive is not needed.
 This lowers parasitic drivetrain load, thereby improving fuel efficiency.

-The Cherokees official size classification is somewhat debated.
+The Cherokee's official size classification is somewhat debated.
 Jeep officially considers the Cherokee to fit into the mid-size crossover class on account of its large exterior dimensions and engine options.
-However, due to the Cherokees comparatively small interior space, it is often grouped with other compact crossovers alongside the Jeep Compass.
+However, due to the Cherokee's comparatively small interior space, it is often grouped with other compact crossovers alongside the Jeep Compass.